Image Builder Frontend

 });

-If you'd like to see the stack printed out you can either temporarily disable the configuration or generate a Testing Playground link by adding screen.logTestingPlaygroundURL()
+If you'd like to see the stack printed out you can either temporarily disable the configuration or generate a Testing Playground link by adding screen.logTestingPlaygroundURL() to your test.

 -